GoraNetwork/developer-quick-start/evm/README.md

 Once deployed, your smart contract should be able ready to issue Gora requests and receive Gora responses.
 For Base Sepolia, there is currently no fee for Gora requests.
-But for Base Mainnet, you must have some Gora tokens on the querying account's balance to pay for them.
+For Base Mainnet, you must have some Gora tokens on the querying account's balance to pay for requests.

 > [!NOTE]
 > *To develop your own applications with Gora and to deploy them to production